9.6 Water quality issues beyond the point of supply (updated 2025)

 Under the catchment-to-consumer tap preventive management framework promoted by these Guidelines, however, water quality should be managed up to the point of consumption, usually the customer tap, to account for water quality changes that may arise as a result of the internal plumbing arrangements on customer properties.
 This management may be achieved by liaison between the water supplier and the stakeholders listed above.

-The supply of unbuffered desalinated water into areas not traditionally supplied with water of reduced salinity may exacerbate corrosion, particularly in hot water systems.
+The supply of very soft water or unbuffered desalinated water into areas not traditionally supplied with water of reduced softness or salinity may exacerbate corrosion, particularly in hot water systems.

 Microbial and chemical contamination can be associated with distribution systems in large buildings.
-This risk arises particularly where large volumes of water are stored for extended periods in on-site header tanks, or ingress of untreated water occurs through faults in the pipe network, or there are cross-connections with non-drinking water supplies.
+This risk increases where water is stored for extended periods in on-site header tanks, or ingress of untreated water occurs through faults in the pipe network, or there are cross-connections with non-drinking water supplies.
+See also Section 5.2 on Microorganisms in drinking water and Section 5.5. on Opportunistic pathogens.

 Role of building and site owners and managers and plumbing oversight agencies

-The Competition and Consumer Act 2010 requires plumbing and fittings to be fit for purpose, and that purpose includes being fit for the safe conveyance, storage and use of water of a chemistry as supplied within a particular area.
+The Commonwealth Competition and Consumer Act 2010, and related state and territory legislation, requires plumbing and fittings to be fit for purpose, and that purpose includes being fit for the safe conveyance, storage and use of water, including its chemistry as supplied within a particular area.
 Building and site owners, and managers and plumbing oversight agencies, are responsible for ensuring that the plumbing systems and fittings used within their areas of responsibility are fit to convey drinking water without leading to exceedances of water quality guidelines.
-In addition, these stakeholders should liaise with standards-setting bodies and water suppliers to ensure that the procedures for approving plumbing materials, fittings and systems are adequate, and that any products that are used comply with the requirements of AS/NZS 4020:2005: Testing of Products for Use in Contact with Drinking Water.
+In addition, these stakeholders should liaise with standards-setting bodies and water suppliers to ensure that the procedures for approving plumbing products, fittings and systems are adequate, and that any products that are used comply with the requirements of the National Construction Code (NCC), Volume Three - Plumbing Code of Australia (PCA), developed and maintained by the Australian Building Codes Board (ABCB) (ABCB 2022).
+Building and site owners, and managers including residential strata body corporate managers and plumbing regulatory agencies, should ensure that building plumbing systems are constructed and managed in a manner that is fit for purpose, taking into consideration factors such as water quality, temperature and rates of water turnover (to prevent stagnation).

 Role of water suppliers

 Although Australian water suppliers are not responsible for the actions related to water quality management beyond the point of supply, they should be aware that the drinking water that they supply may interact with internal plumbing and cause unintended water quality issues (either aesthetic or health-related).
-The Competition and Consumer Act 2010 requires water supplied by water suppliers to be fit for purpose, including the conveyance, storage and use of that water within approved plumbing assets, fittings and plumbed-in systems available in water supply areas.
+The Competition and Consumer Act 2010, and related state and territory legislation, requires water supplied by water suppliers to be fit for purpose, including the conveyance, storage and use of that water within approved plumbing assets, fittings and plumbed-in systems available in water supply areas.
 In effect, this means that water suppliers have obligations if they are aware of potential negative impacts of mains water on correctly designed and installed plumbing systems.

 Some recommended actions that water suppliers can take to minimise the risks associated with interaction of internal plumbing and supplied drinking water are:

-Liaise with relevant state-based plumbing authorities to ensure that plumbers use only materials that meet the requirements of AS/NZS 4020:2005: Testing of Products for Use in Contact with Drinking Water.
+Liaise with relevant state-based plumbing authorities to ensure that plumbers use only products that meet the requirements of the Plumbing Code of Australia (ABCB 2022).

-Liaise with standards-setting bodies and plumbing regulators to ensure that the procedures for approving plumbing materials, fittings and systems are adequate to manage any short-, medium- and long-term risks associated with those materials, fittings and systems when carrying the water supplied in any particular supply area.
+Liaise with standards-setting bodies and plumbing regulators to ensure that the procedures for approving and testing plumbing products, fittings and systems are adequate to manage any short-, medium- and long-term risks associated with those products, fittings and systems when carrying the water supplied in any particular supply area.

 Provide advice to customers with large reticulated networks on water quality issues that may arise from having stagnant water within their pipe networks.

-Develop and disseminate information to schools, highlighting, in particular, issues related to stagnant water, and suggesting that drinking fountains and other water-using devices be flushed before school returns after holiday periods.
+Develop and disseminate information to schools, highlighting issues related to stagnant water within pipe systems, and suggesting that drinking fountains/bubblers and other water-using devices be flushed before school returns after holiday periods.

 Ensure, wherever practicable, that each property is separately metered so that areas of low flow can be identified.